Sahoro Hokkaido Terrain

 Sahoro Ski and Snowboard Terrain

 The Sahoro ski resort is below the timberline.
 The majority of the terrain is on the "front face" which largely consists of one large bowl that's predominantly east facing.
-The back bowl (which is more of a side bowl) is the new area that's mostly northeast facing.
+The back bowl (which is more of a side bowl) is mostly northeast facing but isn’t always open.

-The green (beginner) runs at Sahoro Japan are "streets" or "roads", the red (intermediate) runs are "avenues", whilst the front face black (supposed advanced) runs are "ways".
-The nomenclature for advanced runs in the new area commence with "N".
+The green (beginner) runs at Sahoro Japan are "streets" or "roads", the red (intermediate) runs are "avenues", whilst the front face black (advanced) runs are "ways".
+The nomenclature for advanced runs in the new area serviced by the Sahoro Express commence with "N".

 The Sahoro ski area has two base areas.
 One is at the bottom of South Road at the Sahoro Resort Hotel, whilst the main hub and terminus of various runs is at the gondola station (adjacent to the day car park).